Article II, Section 2, Clause 3:

 Present throughout the Watergate crisis, and unresolved by it, was the question of the amenability of the President to criminal prosecution prior to conviction upon impeachment.9 It was argued that the Impeachment Clause necessarily required indictment and trial in a criminal proceeding to follow a successful impeachment and that a President in any event was uniquely immune from indictment, and these arguments were advanced as one ground to deny enforcement of the subpoenas running to the President.10 Assertion of the same argument by Vice President Agnew was controverted by the government, through the Solicitor General, but, as to the President, it was argued that for a number of constitutional and practical reasons he was not subject to ordinary criminal process.11

-Finally, most recently, the Court has definitively resolved one of the intertwined issues of presidential accountability.
-The President is absolutely immune in actions for civil damages for all acts within the
+Finally, with respect to civil liability, the Court has held that the President is absolutely immune in actions for civil damages for all acts within the

-outer perimeter of his official duties.12 The Court’s close decision was premised on the President’s
+outer perimeter of his official duties.20 The Court’s close decision was premised on the President’s

 unique position in the constitutional scheme, that is, it was derived from the Court’s inquiry of a